-- 1. Integrated state assessment data means that districts will have access to assessment reports that will allow easy monitoring and comparison of critical performance measures. - 2.
+- 1. Integrated state assessment data means that districts will have access to assessment reports that will allow easily monitoring and comparison of critical performance measures. - 2.
 With the implementation of SIDs, districts will be able to track students and their performance more effectively over time, even if they transfer in or out of New Jersey school districts. - 3.
-EDanalyzer allows districts to access assessment data that are as current as the most recent data loaded into the NJ SMART data warehouse. - 4.
-A local data mart offers the opportunity for districts to bring together data that are currently stored in a variety of locations into one integrated data warehouse, allowing staff to access linked student data.
+A local data mart offers the opportunity for districts to bring together data that are currently stored in a variety of locations into one integration data warehouse, allowing staff to access linked student data.
 Reports will further provide districts with a user-friendly way to view and analyze student data.